-The course provides an introduction to the basics of classroom management, preparation of syllabus, teaching technology, learning theory, adult learners, evaluation of performance, types of exams.
-Teaching strategies include lecture, individualize learning, discussion, and practical exercises.
-Student performance will be assessed through exams and evaluation of exercises.
+The course provides an introduction to the basics of classroom management, preparation of syllabus and learning objectives, planning process, methodology strategies, types of exams, learning theory, measurement and evaluation, and educational statistic.
+Teaching strategies include lecture, discussion, and practical exercises.
+Student performance will be assessed through different exercises and assignments including the preparation of an online course.

-BMS 512A Critical Thinking
+BMS 512A Critical Thinking 2 Credits